 Card Usage Accelerates Among Low Tickets

-• Transactions under $20 using credit and debit cards increased by 30% in 2023, driven by Square’s affordable processing fees.
+• Transactions under $20 using credit and debit cards increased by 30%, driven by Square’s affordable processing fees.

 • Digital wallets accounted for 20% of low-ticket transactions, with younger consumers leading adoption.